Electrical stimulation of the vagus nerve

 Role in the functioning of the autonomic nervous system

-• Parasympathetic : responsible for relaxation — “rest and digest.”
+• Parasympathetic: responsible for relaxation - "rest and digest".

-Modern methods of vagus stimulation
+Modern methods of vaginal stimulation

-• increased parasympathetic tone;
+• increase in parasympathetic tone;

-• improving heart rate variability;
+• improvement of heart rate variability;

-• reducing stress and anxiety levels;
+• reducing stress and anxiety;

-• improving sleep, mood and overall well-being.
+• Improved sleep, mood, and overall well-being.

 How does taVNS work?